knightmare10/Amazon-clone/README.md

-# This is a Amazon Clone bby using HTML and CSS
+# This is a Amazon Clone by using HTML and CSS